stopthatrightmeow/Quii-Learning-GoLang/hello-world/README.md

 I think the specifying of the var is easier to read, and write VS the `:=` which feels a little weird to type out, but it's good to know either way!

+> Side note after playing with it a bit more, while the `var` style worked well, I feel like the `:=` isn't _terrible_... but still learning maybe I will change my mind later...

 ## Running Tests

 Requirements for building your tests: